theislab/scib-pipeline/data/README.md

 # Create Test Data
-In order to test whether the pipeline is running, here is a script that creates a small dataset.
+In order to test whether the pipeline is running, here is a script that creates a small dataset with normalised and log-transformed counts.

 Call the `generate_data.py` script
 ```